adjohnston85/Lamia/snakemake/README.md

 - QC files
 - Log files

-Default output path is the `snakemake/workflow` directory but can be customized as needed using the  `config.yaml` file or --config option.
+Default output path is the `snakemake/workflow` directory but can be customized as needed using the  `snakemake/config.yaml` file or `--config` option.
 <br>

 ## Troubleshooting